ibexa/documentation-developer/docs/ai_actions/alt_text/enable_alt_text_generation.md

 ...
 ```

-!!! note "Configuring user credentials for different engines"
+!!! note "Configuring user credentials for different servces"

-    If your installation supports [multiple AI engines](extend_ai_actions.md) that perform the same AI action, you must provide credentials for each of these engines.
+    If your installation supports [multiple AI services](extend_ai_actions.md) that perform the same AI action, you must provide credentials for each of these services.
     Otherwise some of the AI Actions will remain inactive.

 ## ...